TinyCrocodile/Coursedrawer/README.md

     horoman
     Original by Pawpouk

-Last Beta Version Published: CourseDrawer 5.0.000_4
+Last Beta Version Published: CourseDrawer 5.1.000.rev

+Changelog:

+5.1.000
++ new listbox with better reference to course
++ Tooltip for every course with detailed information
++ change waypoint values with [ENTER]
++ colors waypoint input fields
++ radius anchor for selecting waypoints reduced

+5.0.000
++ compatibility for CoursePlay 5 files